The Malabar Headland Circuit Walk

 Dogs: Not allowed

-Since this is a circuit walk, you can start and finish at various spots.
-However, most people start the hike from the car park at Arthur Byrne Reserve at the southern end of Maroubra Beach (see map location).
+As a circuit walk, the Malabar Headland can be started and finished at various points.
+Most visitors, however, begin their hike at the car park in Arthur Byrne Reserve, located at the southern end of Maroubra Beach (see location on map).

-To get there from the city, turn into Fitzgerald Avenue towards Maroubra Beach from Anzac Parade.
-At the roundabout, take the third exit into Arthur Byrne Reserve via Bernie Kelly Drive.
+To reach this starting point from the city, turn onto Fitzgerald Avenue from Anzac Parade towards Maroubra Beach.
+At the roundabout, take the third exit, entering Arthur Byrne Reserve via Bernie Kelly Drive.

-Alternatively, Pioneers Park on the southwestern side of the Malabar Headland also has a car park, and is also a good spot to start and finish the circuit walk (see map location).
+Alternatively, Pioneers Park on the southwestern side of Malabar Headland offers a large car park and is another great spot to start this walk (see location on map).

-Both of these parking areas (Arthur Byrne Reserve and Pioneers Park) are marked on the following map:
+Both Arthur Byrne Reserve and Pioneers Park car parks are marked on the map below.

 Map of the Malabar Headland Walk